 But back to Linden Lab.
 It is notoriously difficult for any business to retain a different ethos in its separate parts.
 One tends to drift towards the other, and generally in a downwards direction.
 Sansar, as the new kid on the block, has had a lot of attention, and it is worth considering the kind of ‘creativity’ envisaged for it.
 It is not the craft, ‘building block’ creativity that built Second Life.
 Sansar (re)defined creativity as creating experiences to sell so others may buy things to build identity through lifestyle choices.
 It is the 21st century neoliberal creativity of brands, expressed through purchasing choices as good participants in the capitalist economy.
 ‘Democratize’ and ‘social’ are catchwords that sound good, but games don’t give an individual or a community the vote, they create opportunities for expression and exploration.
 Between Second Life and Sansar are distinctly different visions of creativity, and these parallel the distinction between copyright and intellectual property.

-Copyright was introduced to protect the rights of the writer to ‘copy’: the newer language of Intellectual Property transforms the process to one around tradeable commodities, including brands and Trademarks (the issue that Linden Lab pulled Strawberry Singh up on).
+Copyright was introduced to protect the rights of the writer for their ‘copy’: the newer language of Intellectual Property transforms the process to one around tradeable commodities, including brands and Trademarks (the issue that Linden Lab pulled Strawberry Singh up on).
 Copyright has been extended in length several times, and in the case of a few famous authors, this benefits the family or estate.
 However this was mostly driven by the self-interest of companies that wanted intellectual property protection to up to 95 years after the death of the creator, so they could exploit it or lock it up so no one else could.
 Copyright represents creativity-as-practice (or creativity-as-process), where the creative activity of people are protected, and intellectual property as creativity-as-property, where things are protected to ensure profits for those who ‘bought’ creativity from others.

 This distinction comes to a head on the internet, and in particular in games.
 Games companies claims rights over their property: gamers claim rights over how they use the game.
 While some academics claim we are in a middle land now (prosumption) where everything is mixed, this ignores tensions that were never resolved, and the power play that continues still.
 Nor does it matter that games companies make interactive products and are nothing without gamers – this is not a unique position.
 The audience is just as important to cinema, and the reader to books.
 The real difference is around timescales: in games the response can be immediate and in real-time, and in consequence a different culture and set of expectations emerged.
 Linden Lab was never outside of this tension, despite being ahead of the game 10 years ago.
 Second Life remains stuck in the past in some of its policies, possibly for fear that any change will offend, and residents of Second Life are always surprised when the tensions surface.